yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/restore-universe-data.md

 ## Restore an entire or incremental backup

-You can restore YugabyteDB universe YCQL data from a backup as follows:
+You can restore YugabyteDB universe data from a backup as follows:

 1. In the **Backups** list, select the backup to restore to display the **Backup Details**.